mqu/openldap/README.md

  - support binary values !
 Search() for "all attributes" will segfault (panic: runtime error: invalid memory address) on binary attributes.
  - thread-safe test
- - complete LDAP:GetOption and LDAP:SetOption method : now, they work only for integer values.
+ - complete LDAP:GetOption() and LDAP:SetOption() method : now, they work only for integer values.
- - avoid using deprecated function (see LDAP_DEPRECATED flag)
+ - avoid using deprecated function (see LDAP_DEPRECATED flag and "// DEPRECATED" comments in *.go sources)
  - ...

 Doc: